 Donald Trump has proven to be immune to controversies that have brought down other politicians.
 If the economy is sour and the Democrats nominate a “change” candidate (Buttigieg, O’Rourke, Warren, Booker, etc.) then expect the Democrats to win.
 If the economy is down but a traditional candidate like Biden or Sanders (and yes, Sanders is institutional at this stage) is running, then expect a tepid Trump re-election similar to Barack Obama over Mitt Romney in 2012.

-The summer Democratic debates have begun to coalesce some opinions.
-These early trends are absolutely worth watching:
+The Democratic debates have begun to coalesce some opinions.
+Watch these trends as Iowa and New Hampshire approach:

 Can you bet in the US?